Replication Lab: Causal Forests and Heterogeneous Treatment Effects

 cat("True ATE:", true_ate, "\n")

-# CATE accuracy
+# Evaluate CATE accuracy against the known true effects

 mse <- mean((tau_hat - tau_true)^2)